LorenzoCorbella74/vue-fretboard/README.md

 ![tastiera](./src/assets/img/Screen.PNG)

-Vue Fretboard, web app based and continuation of [notes-on-fretboard](https://github.com/LorenzoCorbella74/notes-on-fretboard), is able to organize the studies on the superimpositions of scales and arpeggios fingerings by displaying vertically guitar fretboards.
-The production of guitar fretboards is derived from the precious library [fretboard](https://github.com/txels/fretboard) based on [D3.js](https://d3js.org/).Vue Fretboard is optimised to be responsive up to ***550px*** so it can be used onsmartphones only with a "desktop" visualisation.
+Vue Fretboard, is a web app based and continuation of [notes-on-fretboard](https://github.com/LorenzoCorbella74/notes-on-fretboard):  is able to organize the studies on the superimpositions of scales and arpeggios fingerings by displaying vertically guitar fretboards.
+The production of guitar fretboards is derived from the precious library [fretboard](https://github.com/txels/fretboard) based on [D3.js](https://d3js.org/).Vue Fretboard is optimised to be responsive up to ***550px*** so it can be used on smartphones only with a "desktop" visualisation.
-Guitar images courtesy of [Pexels](https://www.pexels.com) and for the image background courtesy of [Unsplash](https://unsplash.it).
-For a demo please consider the [link](https://hardcore-liskov-9c3707.netlify.com/#/).
+Guitar images courtesy of [Pexels](https://www.pexels.com).

+For a demo please go [here](https://hardcore-liskov-9c3707.netlify.com/#/).

 ## Features
 - [x] can display fingerings according to tuning, root, scales or arpeggios
-- [x] labels with notes' names or degrees
+- [x] labels with notes'names or degrees
+- [x] Modal interchange table
+- [x] Circle of Fifths (sort of.. a table representation)
+- [x] Chord progressions
 - [x] can merge scale/arpeggios to have a graphical comparison of the notes in common and distint on each scale.
-- [x] can play guitar notes via [soundfont-player](https://github.com/danigb/soundfont-player)
+- [x] can play guitar scales and chord progressions via [soundfont-player](https://github.com/danigb/soundfont-player)
 - [x] responsive svg fretboards
 - [x] draggable fretboards
 - [x] Italian and English localisations